Lionel Allen Sheldon: Political career

 Sheldon was elected as a Republican to the Forty-first, Forty-second, and Forty-third Congresses (March 4, 1869 – March 3, 1875).
 He served as chairman of the Committee on Militia (Forty-second Congress).
 He was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress.
 He returned to Ohio in 1879 and participated in the presidential campaign of James Garfield.

 Once Garfield became president he appointed Sheldon Governor of the New Mexico Territory, a role he served from 1881 to 1885.
 He was one of the receivers of the Texas and Pacific Railway from 1885 to 1887.
 He served as delegate to the Republican National Convention in 1856, 1880, and 1896, each time from a different state, Ohio, Louisiana and California.

 Late life

 In 1888 Sheldon and his wife moved to Los Angeles, California, where he practiced law.
 He moved to Pasadena, California, and died in that city on January 17, 1917.
-His remains were cremated by C.F.
-Lamb Funeral Home Crematory.
-Interment unknown.